Skip to main content

 Waterproof vs. Water-Resistant

-Due to vague marketing terms, customers tend to misunderstand the 2 terms.
-While both talk about water resistance, they aren’t equal.
+Waterproof and water-resistant are different.
+Due to vague marketing terms, customers tend to misunderstand the terms.
+While both talk about water resistance, they represent different levels of protection.

 SoundPEATS Sonic water-resistant